Ermita: History

-Kingdom of Luzon
+Early history

-The town of Ermita was originally called Lagyo in Tagalog.
-It was close to Manila.
+Ermita was originally a town called Lagyo in Tagalog which was close to Manila.

-Spanish rule (1570–1898)

-During Spanish rule, the town was recorded by Miguel de Loarca in 1582:
+During Spanish colonial period, the town was recorded by Miguel de Loarca in 1582:

 On the coast near Manila are Laguo, Malahat, Longalo, Palañac, Vakol, Minacaya, and Cavite.
 All these settlements are in the neighborhood of Cavite, and belong to his Majesty, to whom they pay tribute.